microsoft/migrate-java-ee-app-to-azure-training/00-prerequisites/README.md

 training.

 > ---
+>
-> If you used Git clone to get the Git repository and you are running on Windows
+> :stop_sign: If you used Git clone to get the Git repository AND you are running
-> please make sure the you have autocrlf set.
+> on Windows please make sure the you have autocrlf set.
 Please execute
 > `git config --global core.autocrlf input`.
+Recheck out the repository if you
+> already checked out the repository before setting this Git setting.
+>
 > ---

 You have 2 options to satisfy the prerequisites needed to complete this training.